meteosR/GLYCO-2/README.md

 ### How to analyze output
 GLYCO-2 outputs two main output files and six accessory files:
 Main output:<br />
   1) X_bfactor.pdb: input PDB with the glycan coverage for each atom in the b-factor column.
-Please load it in PyMOL and visualize with a command<br />
+Please load it in PyMOL and visualize with a command.
+Of course you can change the color as you wish.<br />

             spectrum b, white_green_black

-  3) X.csv: Ths file contains the quantified glycan coverage for each protein residue.
+  2) X.csv: Ths file contains the quantified glycan coverage for each protein residue.
 The file contains the following columns:<br />
     - Protein_ID: The unique protein residue identifier used during the computation of glycan coverage.<br />
     - Glycans_atoms: The list of all the glycan atoms covering the given protein residue.
 The length of this list corresponds to the coverage<br />
     - Glycan_density: The glycan coverage of this protein residue<br />